nilenso/honeysql-postgres/README.md

 # honeysql-postgres
 [![Clojars Project](https://img.shields.io/clojars/v/nilenso/honeysql-postgres.svg)](https://clojars.org/nilenso/honeysql-postgres) [![NPM Version](https://img.shields.io/npm/v/@honeysql/honeysql-postgres.svg)](https://www.npmjs.org/package/@honeysql/honeysql-postgres)

-PostgreSQL extensions for widely used [honeysql](https://github.com/jkk/honeysql).
-This library extends the features of honeysql to support postgres specific SQL clauses and some basic SQL DDL in addition to the ones supported by the parent library.
-This library exists because it felt having a separate vendor specific namespace rather over having everything within honeysql.
+PostgreSQL extensions for the widely used [honeysql](https://github.com/jkk/honeysql).

+This library aims to extend the features of honeysql to support postgres specific SQL clauses and some basic SQL DDL in addition to the ones supported by the parent library.
+This keeps honeysql clean and single-purpose, any vendor-specific additions can simply be separate libraries that work on top.
-Currently honeysql-postgres supports the following postgres specific clauses:

-- upsert
-  - on conflict
-  - on conflict on constraint
-  - do update set
-  - do nothing
-- returning
-- partition by
-- over
-- window
-- create view
-- create table
-- drop table
-- alter table
-  - add column
-  - drop column
-  - rename column
-- insert-into-as
-- pattern matching (ILIKE and NOT ILIKE)
-- except (and except-all)

 ## Index